davesmith4398/best_practice_membranes/README.md

      - Comprehensive mechanics: http://www.sciencedirect.com/science/article/pii/S0009308415300190
  - Lipid coordination number: this can be used in phase transitions and coexistence to distinguish between fluid and gel phases, which have markedly different coordination numbers.
 (There are several other structural, thermodynamic, and dynamic techniques for detecting and characterizing phase transitions and coexistence outlined above.)
  - Lateral radial distribution functions to characterize segregation of multicomponent bilayers (e.g. does cholesterol segregate with lipid X vs Y)
- - System size effects (cf. Waheed and Edholm)
+ - System size effects (cf. Waheed and Edholm, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2776294/pdf/main.pdf)
     - Area per lipid
     - Area compressibility modulus
-    - Bending modulus: as shown through renormalization group theory, the membrane softens at larger length scales, resulting in a lower bending modulus (cf. Pelitti and Leibler).
+    - Bending modulus: as shown through renormalization group theory, the membrane softens at larger length scales, resulting in a lower bending modulus (theory, cf. Peliti and Leibler: https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.54.1690).
     - Diffusion coefficient (reiteration; Yeh and Hummer; Brown/Camley/Pastor)